Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Conclusions

-We have studied the effect of SOC on spin transport in a periodically driven DQD.
-Due to the presence of a spin-flip tunneling path, a highly spin-polarized current can be achieved by tuning the onsite energy difference between the dots.
-In this direction, we propose several mechanisms to obtain on-demand highly polarized currents in both directions with fully electric control, allowing fast switching of the polarization under experimental conditions.
-Furthermore, the combination of the orbital dynamics inside the dots and the ac voltage results in the appearance of an effective magnetic field, powering the electric dipole spin resonances in the dots.
-In transport, the effect of this field can be most clearly observed in the appearance of characteristic avoided crossings of the tunneling resonances near the EDSR condition $E_z\simeq n\omega$.
-Tunneling under this condition results in striking novel phenomena, such as spin-dependent tunneling amplitudes due to the constructive self-interference of the sidebands coming from the electric and (effective) magnetic fields.
-Notably, both of these processes arise from the same ac voltage, with the electric field being the direct result of this voltage and the magnetic field effectively incorporating the dynamics of the excited states of the potential.
-We also investigate the appearance of new dark states when the system is driven under the EDSR condition, resulting from the interference between photo-assisted spin-conserving and spin-flip processes with different numbers of photons involved.
-Without a Zeeman splitting, time-reversal symmetry protects against destructive interference between these two processes.
-However, in the presence of a magnetic field, together with an ac voltage, these two paths can interfere and create dark states.
-These states exhibit a characteristic even-odd effect, appearing only for odd sideband transitions.
-Moreover, since the current drop is very sharp, its location can be used to characterize the SOC present in the system.
-These dark states could be useful for quantum information storage, as they are both highly pure and spin-polarized.
-Finally, we study the viability of flopping-mode qubit operations when the particle is localized in one of the dots.
-We provide expressions for the effective magnetic field arising from the interdot motion of the particle under SOC for arbitrary ac-gate amplitudes and particularize the experimentally (more easily) accessible case of small gate amplitudes.
+Finally, we investigate the viability of flopping-mode qubit operations when the particle is localized in one of the dots.
+We provide expressions for the effective magnetic field arising from the interdot motion of the particle under SOC for arbitrary ac-gate amplitudes and focus on the experimentally accessible case of small gate amplitudes.
 In this situation, we identify a dynamical sweetspot induced by the ac voltage, where the Rabi frequency is insensitive to charge noise to first order in detuning.
-This point of operation may be important for novel solid-state quantum computing platforms, such as isotopically purified silicon, where decoherence due to the nuclear magnetic field can be suppressed, and electric noise may be the most relevant source of decoherence.
+This point of operation may be significant for novel solid-state quantum computing platforms, such as isotopically purified silicon, where decoherence due to the nuclear magnetic field can be suppressed, and electric noise may be the most relevant source of decoherence.

 \ack G.P. and D.F.F. are supported by Spain’s MINECO through Grant No. PID2020-117787GB-I00 and by the CSIC Research Platform PTI-001.
+G.P. and D.F.F. also acknowledge the agreement between Carlos III University and the CSIC through the UA.
 D.F.F. acknowledges support from FPU Program No. FPU20/04762.
 J.P.C. acknowledges DFG funding through project B04 of SFB 1277 Emerging Relativistic Phenomena in Condensed Matter.
-D. F. F. and J. P. C. have contributed equally to this work.
+D.F.F. and J.P.C. contributed equally to this work.